UoA-eResearch/research-hub-web/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+## Build production and visualise components & dependencies

+Run `npm run build-prod` to build the project in production mode.

+After the build finishes, run `npm run bundle-report` to view a visualisation of all of the components and dependencies of your app.

 ## Running unit tests